-• The Helene Fuld Health Trust Lab for Clinical Training is a 1500 sq ft space with 9 beds (including a high-fidelity simulator with video capture capability, and a birthing bed with fully computerized OB simulation mannequin and a dedicated medication area) that provides a variety of avenues for instructional methodology, including simulation using high-fidelity ("lifelike") adult and pediatric mannequins, role-playing, faculty-assisted instruction, procedural task trainers to develop specific hands-on skills, standardized patients (trained actors), and the use of innovative, state-of-the art multimedia.
+- The Helene Fuld Health Trust Lab for Clinical Training is a 1500 sq. foot space with 9 beds including a high-fidelity simulator with video capture capability, a high-fidelity obstetric simulation mannequin and a dedicated medication administration area.
+In addition, this training lab houses both low and high-fidelity mannequins and a simulation observation room. - The Ruby L. Wilson Patient Assessment Lab is a state-of-the-art 12-bed physical examination facility.
+The 1500 sq. foot space is set up with individual bays of exam tables and headwalls to simulate what a student may typically find in a physician's office, a clinic or an urgent care facility.
+The space is outfitted with audio, projector, x-ray display box, and microscopes.

-- The Ruby L. Wilson Patient Assessment Lab is a state-of-the-art 12-bed physical examination facility.
-The 1500 sq ft space is set up with individual bays of exam tables and headwalls to simulate what a student may typically find in a physician's office, a clinic or an urgent care facility.
-The space is outfitted with a wireless audio-visual projector, projection screen, x-ray lamps, and microscopes for instruction.
-A changing room is also located in the space. - The CND Operating Room Lab is another state-of-the-art facility designed to educate nurse anesthetists.
-This 240 sq ft space is outfitted with an anesthesia gas machine, a fiberoptic laryngoscopy simulator, and the latest in technology/recording equipment to support monitoring of simulated vital signs of "Sim Man" and record students as they practice, rehearse and test.
-The space has been up-fitted with medical grade oxygen and a medical gases system that includes compressed air and vacuum air. - The 18-station CND Computer Lab gives students access to the most widely used, up-to-date computer applications in word processing, graphics, spreadsheet, database management, and statistical entry and analysis.
-The lab is available to students 24 hours a day, seven days a week.
+- The CND Operating Room Lab is another state-of-the-art facility designed to educate nurse anesthetists.
+This 240 sq. foot space is outfitted with an anesthesia gas machine, a fiberoptic laryngoscopy simulator, and the latest in technology/recording equipment to support monitoring of simulated vital signs of a high-fidelity mannequin.
+This space allows for video capture of students as they practice, rehearse and test.
+The space has been up-fitted with medical grade oxygen and medical gases that include compressed air and vacuum air. - The Elizabeth C. Clipp Lab is an additional space utilized by the various nursing programs.
+This space includes 8 physical assessment beds with functioning headwalls and the ability to record 2 exam bed stations.
+There is an adjacent space which is outfitted with audio-visual equipment and can accommodate up to 16 students for meeting with their instructor for debriefing sessions following instruction and/or simulations.

-The spacious CND facilities support instruction in the Duke University School of Nursing Accelerated BSN and MSN programs (particularly CRNA).
-They also provide virtual experiences in nursing practice and decision making for students enrolled in the Summer Socialization to Nursing Pre-Entry Program (SSNPP) of Duke's Make a Difference in Nursing (MADIN II) Program, which is designed to cultivate and enhance interest in leadership careers in professional nursing among rising senior or senior-level college students in non-nursing disciplines from groups that are underrepresented in nursing.
-CND facilities are available to support learning in the larger community, such as interdisciplinary team training with Duke medical, physical therapy, and physician assistant students, and partnership with local schools of nursing which lack high-fidelity simulators to make its resources for simulation learning available to their students.
-Additionally, in collaboration with the Duke Area Health Education Center (AHEC), the CND has hosted high school and middle school students participating in health careers summer camps, so that they can experience patient scenarios before observing in the hospital.
+The spacious CND facilities support instruction in the Duke University School of Nursing Accelerated BSN and MSN programs and the CRNA specialty).
+The facilities also provide simulated experiences in nursing practice and decision making for students enrolled in these Nursing School programs.
+CND facilities are available to support learning in the larger community, such as interdisciplinary team training with Duke medical, physical therapy, and physician assistant students, and partnership with local schools of nursing.